-It comes in two types: endosteal and subperiosteal.
+Endosteal and subperiosteal are the two types available.
 An endosteal dental implant is surgically implanted directly into the jawbone.
-However, a subperiosteal is placed above the jaw with the metal framework posts protruding through the gum.
+However, a subperiosteal is placed above the jaw, with the metal framework posts protruding through the gum.

-A quick and painless procedure, tooth reshaping or odontoplasty, is exactly what it sounds like.
+Odontoplasty, often known as tooth contouring, is a simple and painless procedure.
 It involves the removal of small amounts of the enamel to change the tooth’s length, shape, or surface.
 Thus, this can improve the appearance of the tooth.

 The procedure is often necessary for altering a small chip or irregular tooth shape.
 An initial visit will involve the dentist checking for the size and location of the tooth’s pulp.
-The dentist will also check the sufficiency of the enamel and its distance from the surface of the tooth’s pulp.
+The dentist will also examine the enamel’s sufficiency and distance from the pulp surface of the tooth.

-You may need an orthodontic treatment if you are suffering from malocclusions.
+If you have malocclusions, orthodontic treatment may be necessary.
 This might include an overbite, underbite, crossbite, open bite, or misplaced midline, spacing, and crowding problems.

 It is necessary to correct malocclusion as it can cause strains to the jaw and affect speaking and chewing.
-Moreover, having crooked teeth makes cleaning difficult and increases the risk of dental problems including tooth decay and gum disease.
+Moreover, crooked teeth make cleaning difficult and increase the risk of dental problems, including tooth decay and gum disease.